 The Geberit Group is continually working to improve the security of its IT infrastructure.
 This includes taking defensive measures against cyberthreats as well as detecting and dealing with any cyberattacks efficiently.
 Extensive measures have been established in the interests of business continuity.

-In the reporting year, the company’s IT systems underwent a comprehensive and detailed security check involving the input of an external specialist.
-This check confirmed that the company’s IT systems have an adequate level of security.
+The company’s IT systems undergo a comprehensive and detailed security check involving the input of an external specialist on a regular basis.
+The last security check was made in 2018 and confirmed that the company’s IT systems have an adequate level of security.

 Compliance with laws

 The Geberit Group is exposed to various legal risks that arise from normal business activity.
 Comprehensive compliance processes are in place for the purpose of preventing violations of the law or regulations.